jmadushanka6/NewsApp/README.md

    npm test
    ```

-The application is structured with reusable components and a `NewsService` that returns mock data.
-It is ready for future extension to load data from an external API.
+The application is structured with reusable components.
+Both the `NewsService` and `LocalNewsService` load articles from the same `news` collection in Firestore.
+A demo Firebase configuration is already provided in the environment files, but you can replace it with your own project settings if desired.